 Michael J. Correia

 Councilman Michael Correia has been a member of City Council since 2011.
-In January of 2019 he was elected by a majority of his peers to serve as the Council’s President Pro Tempore.
 He represents Ward 6, which includes the neighborhoods of Manton and Mount Pleasant.
 Councilman Correia is the Chairman of the Committee on Public Works; Vice Chairman of the Committee on Urban Redevelopment, Renewal, and Planning; and is a member of the Committee on Claims and Pending Suits.